marcschier/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 ### Sample Run

 Sample run of `Full` deployment without any configuration parameters is described below.
-`Microsoft.Azure.IIoT.Deployment` would interactively prompt for all required parameters that are not provided through configuration.
+`Microsoft.IIoT.Deployment` would interactively prompt for all required parameters that are not provided through configuration.
 And if no authentication configuration is provided, then authentication flow with user credentials will be used.